 Ask HotBot: How long do apple watches last?

-Ask HotBot: How many apple watches are there?
+Ask HotBot: How much are apple watches?